planetway/xroad-securityserver-docker/README.md

 Use Docker volumes or bind mount mechanisms to overwrite the logback configuration to modify the logging levels.
 Configure the Docker logging driver to forward logs to where you wish.

+## Kubernetes

+We have included kubernetes manifests (`k8-charts/` directory) for local development environment.
+They can be taken as a base for production deployment.

+Some important notes regarding kubernetes deployment:
+- Deployment include `primary` (no replicas) and `secondary` pods (n replicas).
+- The job of `primary` pod is to expose admin ui api for configuration and archive records in messagelog database.
+- The job of `secondary` pods is to expose security server as a service to consumers running inside kubernetes cluster.

+### Local development Environment

+You should have docker desktop available/running and context switched to it.

+Run `vagrant up` to apply manifests, use `kubectl` to check deployment/pod/service status.

 ## Production use